Getting access to information we hold about you

 What should you do if you’re not satisfied

 If you are not satisfied with the way we have handled your request, you should write to the Information Compliance Manager at firstname.lastname@example.org.

 If you are still not satisfied, you can ask the Information Commissioner to carry out an assessment.

 The Information Commissioner is an independent supervisory authority responsible for data protection and freedom of information.

-Other rights under the Data Protection Act 1998
+Other rights under the General Data Protection Regulation

 The Regulation gives you the right to ask us to delete information about you, this is often known as the right to be forgotten.
 It is important for you to know that the right to request deletion of your information is not the same as a right to demand it is done and there may be some circumstances when we cannot meet a request for erasure.